STEM School Highlands Ranch shooting: Shooting

-At 1:53 pm, 18-year-old Devon Erickson and 16-year-old Alec McKinney entered the school carrying handguns and other weapons hidden in guitar cases.
-They opened fire in two separate locations, shooting several students.
+At 1:53 pm, Erickson and McKinney entered the school carrying handguns and other weapons hidden in a guitar case and a backpack.
+They opened fire in classroom 107, shooting several students from two doors located on opposite sides of the classroom.
 The school proceeded to announce a lockdown, and the Douglas County Sheriff's Office issued a warning via Twitter to avoid the area, describing it as an "unstable situation".
 Police responded to the school two minutes after the first 911 call and a bomb disposal robot was brought to the school after tactical gear was found inside one of the suspects' vehicles.
 A direct two-way radio link from the school to Douglas County Sheriff's dispatch center is credited with the prompt response; the STEM School is one of only a few so equipped.